 How to Shop and Store: Leeks have been bred to survive the winter months, and are in season from late fall to early spring.
 Leeks can be pretty gritty and sandy: be sure to wash carefully before cooking.
 If you need to store them, trim off a portion of the dark green tops, place in a reusable mesh produce bag or roll them in a just-slightly-damp kitchen towel, secure with a rubber band, and store in the crisper drawer for up to one and a half weeks.
 Learn more in our guide to cutting leeks.

 How to Use Them: Though too tough to eat when raw, leeks melt into wonderful softness when cooked.
 One of the most appealing ways to cook them is braised in stock and olive oil, then dressed with a lemony vinaigrette.
-Leek soup with lemon and dill is an economical winter warmer, and a beef and leek stir-fry is lightning-fast and delicious.
-Creamed leeks are lovely under seared fish, and sauteed leeks make a surprisingly excellent sandwich filling.
+Classic potato and leek soup is an economical winter warmer, and a beef and leek stir-fry is lightning-fast and delicious.
+Creamed leeks are lovely under seared fish.